What is Athlete's Foot?

 - 20 minutes

-do you athlete's foot and need help?
+do you have athlete's foot and need help?

 Athlete's foot can present with mild to severe symptoms that come and go, though often worsening over time.
 Diagnosing the fungal infection and treating it will help prevent the condition from returning.
 If you suspect you have athlete's foot anywhere on your feet or between your nails and toes, please call Clear Lake Dermatology in League City or Webster, TX to schedule an appointment with our friendly staff.
 Both offices are located in the beautiful Clear Lake region south of Houston, TX.